Research Opportunities

 Supplements for Health-Related Research Careers: Administrative supplements will be available to provide full or part-time mentored research training experiences for individuals with high potential to re-enter, re-integrate into, or re-train in an active research career after an interruption for family responsibilities or other qualifying circumstances.
 The grants are intended to provide scientists with an opportunity to update or extend their research skills and prepare them to re-establish their careers in basic biomedical, behavioral, clinical, translational, or social science research.
 Submit your application by October 9, 2026.

 Funding Opportunity: Improving Care and Outcomes for Cancer Survivors in SGM Populations: The NCI intends to support the assessment of barriers to quality cancer treatment and follow-up care for sexual and gender minority (SGM) cancer survivors.
 Funding is intended to address a critical need for improved care delivery and outcomes for SGM cancer survivors, an underserved and understudied population that is at higher risk of poorer health outcomes.
-Letters of intent are due 30 days prior to the application date, which opens on Friday, January 5.
+Letters of intent are due 30 days prior to the application date, which closes on Monday, October 5, 2026

 Impact of Family on Sexual and Gender Minority (SGM) Individuals: The National Institutes of Health issued a notice supported by several institutes and centers with an interest in research on the impact of familial support and rejection on the health and well-being of SGM individuals across the life course.
 Research proposals may include behavioral, social, clinical, and any other relevant research approaches probing the influence of familial response and actions towards SGM individuals.
 The expiration date is Wednesday, May 8, 2026.